 This document illustrates instances of both good and poor installation/validation practices within industry.
 It also provides examples of how photographic evidence should be gathered for ground gas building protection measures and validation reports.

-Information requests and charges
+Environmental information requests and charges

 We hold numerous records which should be used to assess potentially contaminated land.
 Such assessments may be for land redevelopment, acquisition or due diligence.

 The factual information we hold can be obtained through Environmental Information Regulations (EIR), but may only be used for non-commercial, research or review purposes.

 Under EIR we have 20 working days to respond to your request.